EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 EnterpriseDB Postgres Advanced Server (requires EDB repository access) instead of community Postgres (the default).

+Since EPAS supports both Oracle and postgres compatiblity features, by default, EPAS initializes the cluster in `redwood` i.e. Oracle compatibility mode.
+In order to initialize the cluster in postgres mode, you may optionally specify `--no-redwood` which sets `epas_redwood_compat` to False in the generated config.yml.

 You may also specify `--extra-packages p1 p2 …` or
 `--extra-postgres-packages p1 p2 …` to install additional packages.
 The former lists packages to install along with system packages, while